 You will always receive correspondence in the mail regarding a chargeback.
 Please follow the instructions in the notice to resolve the chargeback.
 You can contact the chargeback department by calling 1-800-672-5008.
 You can fax them at 402-933-1525.
 Anything sent to them must include the case number listed in the notice.

 Chargebacks are an unfortunate and unavoidable reality of processing credit cards.
 Please note the following.

 - They’re $25 each.
-Chargebacks follow strict Visa/MC/Amex guidelines, and require arbitration between acquiring bank (VizyPay) and your customer’s issuing bank.
-This carries internal cost, and as such, chargebacks carry a $25/instance fee.
+Chargebacks follow strict Visa/MC/Amex guidelines and require arbitration between the acquiring bank (VizyPay) and your customer’s issuing bank.
+This carries an internal cost, and as such, chargebacks carry a $25/instance fee.

-- Chargebacks are monitored by Visa/MC/Amex, and can impact your ability to accept credit cards in the future.
-Processing banks and credit card associations see high chargeback rates as proof of a business’ inability to properly work with customers, and are seen as high-risk.
+- Chargebacks are monitored by Visa/MC/Amex and can impact your ability to accept credit cards in the future.
+Processing banks and credit card associations see high chargeback rates as proof of a business’s inability to properly work with customers and are seen as high-risk.

 - You can ship merchandise or deliver a service, and still lose the value of the sale.
 A chargeback can be won by your customer in many different circumstances.
 In particular, chargebacks in a card-not-present environment tend to favor the customer very often.

 - Respond to customer complaints.
 By resolving a dispute before the customer calls their bank, you can save yourself a lot of effort.